Helping millions of people navigate the world of technology.

 Some apps detect low-frequency sounds emitted from a tapped device.
 Install a low-frequency sound detector (Sound Meter and Noise Detector for Android and Decibel X for iOS) on a different smartphone and check if the app detects sounds multiple times in a minute.
 If it does, the chances are that your phone is being tracked.

-It’s doubtful that any of us track data usage, but it can help spot spyware installed on your phone.
+It’s doubtful that we track data usage, but it can help spot spyware installed on your phone.
 In scenarios like phone tapping, data consumption skyrockets.
-While spotting data consumption on Wi-Fi may not be easy, you can always monitor mobile data usage.
+While spotting data consumption on Wi-Fi may be difficult, you can always monitor mobile data usage.
+Here is how.

 Step 1: Go to Settings.